thuanyg/oop66it4.group6/README.md

 ### Executing program

-* How to run the program
+* How to run the program:
+- Download & unzip the file .zip
+- Open QLTV.jar in the unzipped folder with Java SE
 * Step-by-step bullets
 ```
-code blocks for commands
+Code here: //
 ```

 ## Help